xtens1on/reply4u/README.md

    venv\scripts\activate
    python -m pip install -r requirements.txt
    ```
-3. If you are going to use PostgreSQL as user store, install PostgreSQL 16.2 and create a database.
+3. If you are going to use PostgreSQL as user store, install PostgreSQL 16 or higher and setup a database.
 4. Create Telegram Application following <a href="https://core.telegram.org/api/obtaining_api_id#obtaining-api-id">**this**</a> guide
 5. Install <a href="https://github.com/ollama/ollama">**Ollama**</a> or use any API, compatible with `openai-python`
 6. Configure environment variables in `.env`: